superseriousbusiness/gotosocial/docs/index.md

 GoToSocial provides a lightweight, customizable, and safety-focused entryway into the [Fediverse](https://en.wikipedia.org/wiki/Fediverse), and is comparable to (but distinct from) existing projects such as [Mastodon](https://joinmastodon.org/), [Pleroma](https://pleroma.social/), [Friendica](https://friendica.net), and [PixelFed](https://pixelfed.org/).

+**GoToSocial is still [ALPHA SOFTWARE](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha)**.
+It is already deployable and useable, and it federates cleanly with many other Fediverse servers (not yet all).
+However, many things are not yet implemented, and there are plenty of bugs!
+We foresee entering beta somewhere in 2023.

 Here's a screenshot of the instance landing page!

 ![Screenshot of the landing page for the GoToSocial instance goblin.technology.
 It shows basic information about the instance; number of users and posts etc.](./assets/instancesplash.png)